skysemone/PythonNotes/01_Lutz_Python/Ch4/Notes/Notes.md

-# Chapter Two:  Introducing Python Object Types
+# Chapter Four:  Introducing Python Object Types

 ## Python as a Language